Home > Analyses > Technology > NXP Semiconductors N.V.

 Trend Analysis

-Over the past 12 months, NXPI’s stock price declined by 6.49%, indicating a bearish trend with accelerating downward momentum.
-The stock fluctuated between a high of 280.19 and a low of 160.81, showing significant volatility with a standard deviation of 24.1.
+NXPI’s stock declined 6.26% over the past year, confirming a bearish trend with accelerating downward momentum.
+The price fluctuated between 280.19 and 160.81, showing high volatility with a standard deviation of 24.08.
+Short-term data shows a recent 1.9% gain, indicating a neutral trend with moderate upward slope.

 Volume Analysis